French corsairs: Jean Bart

+Jean Bart (21 October 1650 – 27 April 1702) was a French naval commander and privateer.
+He achieved his greatest successes during the Nine Years' War (1688–1697) serving under Admiral Michiel de Ruyter, participating in the Battle of Texel and the Battle of Dogger Bank.

 René Duguay-Trouin

 René Duguay-Trouin was born in Saint-Malo in 1673, and the son of a rich ship owner took a fleet of 64 ships and was honoured in 1709 for capturing more than 300 merchant ships and 20 warships.
 He had a brilliant privateering and naval career and eventually became "Lieutenant-General of the Naval Armies of the King", i.e., admiral, (French:Lieutenant-Général des armées navales du roi), and a Commander in the Order of Saint-Louis.
 He died peacefully in 1736.

 Robert Surcouf

 Robert Surcouf was the last and best-known corsair of the Saint-Malo.
 Born there in 1773, his father was a ship owner and his mother the daughter of a captain.
-Ship's boy at 13 and corsair captain at 22 years old, and then — very much against his licence — for several years attacked ships including those of the French East India Company, or Compagnie Française des Indes.
+Ship's boy at 13 and corsair captain at 22 years old, and then—very much against his licence—for several years attacked ships including those of the French East India Company, or Compagnie Française des Indes.
 During the French Revolution, the convention government disapproved of lettres de course, so Surcouf operated at great personal risk as a pirate against British shipping to India.
 Surcouf was so successful that he became a popular celebrity in France.
 After a brief early retirement Surcouf again operated against shipping to the Indies.
 Surcouf became a ship owner himself and died in Saint-Malo in 1827.
 There is a statue of him on public display there, and his house is now a small museum.